Summary

 Comparing Email to Paid Media in 2026

-Email operates differently.
 Once someone is on your list, you are not bidding to reach them again.
-You are not fighting an auction.
+You are not competing in an auction.
 You are communicating through a channel you control.
-That structural difference matters.
-Paid media is excellent for acquisition velocity.
-Email is unmatched for margin protection and lifetime value expansion.
-The brands with the healthiest economics understand this distinction clearly.

 The Retention Multiplier Most Teams Ignore